 - To season: Kosher salt, black pepper, and ground nutmeg.

-- Heavy cream: Start with ¼ cup; if the spinach seems too dry, add up to ¼ cup more.
+- Heavy cream: Start with ¼ cup.
+If the spinach seems too dry, add up to ¼ cup more.
+For the best, thickest, creamiest results, use heavy cream.
+This recipe doesn't work with half-and-half or milk.

 - Parmesan cheese: Use finely grated parmesan and not coarsely shredded cheese for the best texture.